-We introduce CoINS, a hierarchical interactive navigation framework that integrates skill-aware VLM reasoning with an RL-based skill library for diverse behaviors.
-Unlike traditional methods that rely on passive avoidance, CoINS enables the robot to actively modify the environment to clear paths in cluttered scenarios.
+We introduce CoIN, a hierarchical interactive navigation framework that integrates counterfactual interaction reasoning via VLM and an RL-based skill library of diverse behaviors.
+Unlike traditional navigation methods that rely on passive obstacle avoidance, CoIN enables the robot to actively reconfigure the environment to clear paths in cluttered scenarios.

-The CoINS framework.
-The VLM reasoning module takes the robot's egocentric RGB observations and embodiment constraints as input to produce high-level interaction and navigation decisions, which are then translated by the skill execution module into precise motion controls for diverse interaction primitives.
+The CoIN framework.
+The CoIN-VLM reasoning module takes the robot's egocentric RGB observations and robot skills as input to produce high-level interaction and navigation decisions, which are then translated by the skill library into precise motion controls for diverse interaction primitives.

 The video demonstrates the interactive navigation capabilities of CoINS in indoor cluttered scenarios across both simulation and real-world experiments, as well as the ability to interact with diverse objects to reconfigure the environment and create free paths.